mcsimenc/GenomicsScripts/README.md

 ### Circos scripts
 * `coverage2circosLine.py`: calculate average depth of coverage form the output of bedtools genomecov -ibam <bam> -d and output a Circos line track
+* `fasta2GCcontentCircosHeatmap.py`: calculate GC content for each window in each sequence in a FASTA file and output a Circos heatmap track
 * `gff2circosHeatmap.py`: convert feature coordinates in a GFF3 file to Circos heatmap track format with specified bin size
 * `gff2circosTile.py`: convert features in a GFF3 file to Circos tile track format

 ### FASTA scripts
 * `extractFastaSeqs.py`: extract a subset of the sequences in a FASTA file
+* `fasta2GCcontentCircosHeatmap.py`: calculate GC content for each window in each sequence in a FASTA file and output a Circos heatmap track
 * `gff2fasta.py`: extract sequences from a FASTA file based on coordinates in a GFF3 file, using the value from a specified key in the GFF3 attributes column

 ### GFF scripts